Report: Fires, heat waves cause 'climate anxiety' in youth | Science-Environment

 - United States

-Oregon health officials say the impacts of climate change, including more devastating wildfires, heat waves, drought, and poor air quality, are fuelling "climate anxiety" among young people.
-Their findings have been published in a report that highlights youth's feelings of distress, anger, and frustration about perceived adult and government inaction.
+Oregon health officials say the impacts of climate change, including more devastating wildfires, heat waves, drought and poor air quality, are fuelling "climate anxiety" among young people.
+Their findings have been published in a report that highlights youth feelings of distress, anger and frustration about perceived adult and government inaction.
 In a briefing on Tuesday hosted by the Oregon Health Authority, three young people spoke about how climate change has affected their mental health.

 Despite the crisis, study participants also expressed a sense of resilience.
 "One of the biggest, bittersweet takeaways from our focus group is that we're not alone in this," said 23-year-old Mecca Donovan during Tuesday's briefing.
 She said for young people with "all of these crowded thoughts," having more opportunities to talk could help with mental health.